ShuguangSun/tree-sitter-ess-r/README.md

 ## Make tree-sitter to support R

+You can install the [tree-sitter-langs](https://github.com/emacs-tree-sitter/tree-sitter-langs) which includes support for R along with a number of other languages.
+Alternatively if you want to only add support for `tree-sitter-ess-r` to your existing Tree-sitter languages you can install manually.

-`/path/to/tree-sitter-langs/` is the path of your [tree-sitter-langs](https://github.com/emacs-tree-sitter/tree-sitter-langs) package.
+In the following `/path/to/tree-sitter-langs/` is the path of your [tree-sitter-langs](https://github.com/emacs-tree-sitter/tree-sitter-langs) package.

 ### Linux